 We want you to be confident and successful in your nonprofit photography business.

 We don’t want you to go through what we went through!
 So we’re here to help.
 We want you to be confident and successful in your nonprofit photography business.
-This course includes: 9 videos and 9 corresponding worksheets, 3 bonus worksheets and 1 bonus podcast.
-Plus we’ll invite you to join our private Facebook group of NGO Storytellers.
+This course includes: 9 videos and 7 corresponding worksheets, 3 bonus worksheets and 1 bonus podcast.
+The worksheets are yours to download and keep forever.
+Plus, we’ll invite you to join our private Facebook group of NGO Storytellers.
 Check out our FAQ for more details on the course.
-Registration begins on April 22 and ends on April 28.
-You’ll have access to the course videos and bonus materials from May 1 to July 31.
+Registration is open from May 31, 2019, and closes on June 7, 2019, at 7 p.m.
+The cost is $129.
+You’ll have access to the course videos, workshets and bonus materials from June 8 to September 8, 2019.

 This online course is a roadmap to help you better understand what you need to charge to stay profitable and in business.
 It’s geared more toward beginners but also provides valuable insights for photographers with years of nonprofit photography experience.
 By the end of this course, you should be able to: